-Large and Small Group Activities Self-Directed Play Snack Learning Center Activities: Art, Science, Writing Table, Story Time Computers and tablets Games and Put Together Toys, Book Center, Blocks and Wheel Toys, Pretend Play Outdoor Activities Individual Activities
+Large and Small Group Activities Self-Directed Play Snack Learning Center Activities: Art, Science, Writing Table, Games and Put Together Toys, Book Center, Blocks and Wheel Toys, Pretend Play Story Time Computers and tablets Outdoor Activities Individual Activities

 Lesson plans for each week are posted in the classroom showing how these activities are incorporated into the daily schedule.
-Weekly notes will be sent home to families in children's backpacks and electronically, if parents desire.
+Weekly notes will be sent to families electronically or in children's backpacks if no email address is available.

-Curriculum
+Curriculum QPPS 2